sfc-gh-dwilczak/tutorials/docs/snowflake/aws/kinesis/index.md

 ## AWS Setup :octicons-feed-tag-16:
-Lets setup AWS to connect to Snowflake and also our data generator to push data to the kinesis stream.
+Lets setup AWS to recieve data via a stream and the move it to Snowflake via firehose.
+In the process we will create a user and credentials.

 ### Stream
 Lets start by heading into aws and going to Kinesis.